richardstartin/richardstartin.github.io/_posts/2023-09-05-wallclock-profiler.md

    3. async-profiler reports failed samples so even if it's not possible to get a full stack trace, it doesn't distort the weights of other samples.
 2. We could modify the source code in a fork
    1. It's easy to make changes to the source code and get those changes shipped in a timely manner.
    2. JFR doesn't allow any contextualisation of samples, which makes presenting the data it reports in useful and engaging ways challenging.
-It was quite easy to extend async-profiler to support arbitrary, multi-dimensional labeling, whereas the process to get this functionality into JFR would be long winded.
+It was quite easy to extend async-profiler to support arbitrary, multi-dimensional labeling, whereas the process to get this functionality into JFR would be long-winded.

 So async-profiler's excellent codebase gave us a starting point for implementing some of the features we had in mind.